Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

-Unlike Imperial Palaces, traditional Chinese gardens are not symmetrical and tried their best to follow and fit in the layout of nature.
+Unlike Imperial Palaces, traditional Chinese gardens are not symmetrical and tried their best to follow and fit into nature's layout.

-Moreover, there are some basic elements that most traditional gardens would use to create those artistic landscapes.
+Moreover, there are some essential elements that most traditional gardens would use to create those artistic landscapes.

 Mountain — Simulation of Nature